luffingluffy/leetcode/Notes.md

 3. If array is sorted, try using 2 pointers approach.
 4. transform(v.begin(), v.end(), v.begin(), function) applies a function to each element in a container.
 5. accumulate(v.begin(), v.begin(), 0) sums up all the elements in a container.
+6. Be careful when adding to an array when looping over it as it'll cause an infinite cycle.

 ## Strings